18 Most Important Polish Graphic Designers of the 20th Century

 Tadeusz Gronowski (1894-1990) is Poland’s most famous graphic designer and illustrator of the interwar period, which he spent in Paris (where he worked for many exclusive department stores, including Galeries Lafayette).
 His works are great examples of art déco.
-In Poland he designed ads for numerous companies, including Wedel and Orbis, and his most famous poster is Radion washes for you (1926).
-He authored the well-known logo of LOT Polish Airlines (the characteristic outline of a crane in flight embedded in the letter “O”) which has faithfully accompanied Poland’s national airline since 1929.
-In 1925 Gronowski won the Grand Prix at the International Exposition of Modern Industrial and Decorative Arts in Paris.
+In Poland he designed ads for numerous companies, including Wedel and Orbis, and his most famous poster is Radion Washes for You (1926).
+He authored the well-known logo of LOT Polish Airlines (the characteristic outline of a crane in flight embedded in the letter 'O') which has faithfully accompanied Poland’s national airline since 1929.
+In 1925, Gronowski won the Grand Prix at the International Exposition of Modern Industrial and Decorative Arts in Paris.
 The Polish poet and writer Antoni Słonimski ironically summarised Gronowski in his column in Wiadomości Literackie (Literary News).

 You wake up in the morning, you look at your calendar (drawn by Tadeusz Gronowski), you light up a cigarette (its packaging drawn by Tadeusz Gronowski).
 On the street – posters (drawn by Tadeusz Gronowski) hanging on every pole invite you to buy numerous goods.
 When you pick up a book (cover by Tadeusz Gronowski) or go through Pani (with Tadeusz Gronowski’s images), whenever you read any journal (headpiece by Tadeusz Gronowski).
 Finally, when you got to the cinema (Tadeusz Gronowski’s film and advertisement posters) or to the theatre (decorations designed by Tadeusz Gronowski) – you see that name all over the place.
 When I receive my remuneration for this article in Wiadomości (headpiece – Tadeusz Gronowski) – I will buy stocks (designed by Tadeusz Gronowski) and leave on the first Red Star Line ship (poster drawn by Tadeusz Gronowski).